-Once the incident has been managed and necessary contact has been made with all relevant personnel, it is important that follow up of the student is undertaken by a nominated staff member.
-It may also be required to contact the students family.
+Once the incident has been managed and necessary contact has been made with all relevant personnel, a nominated staff member must follow up on the student.
+It may also be required to contact the student's family.
 This may include the following:

-- Keeping in contact with the student and relevant others which may include monitoring the situation with a daily call. - Checking that the student is receiving ongoing help with medical conditions and counselling. - Passing on findings to the appropriate manager and other relevant people. - Arrangements for visits to/from family - Liaison with police, doctors, hospital staff - Death notices - Making arrangements for hospital/funeral/memorial service/repatriation - Obtaining a death certificate - Assisting with personal items and affairs including insurance issues, Overseas Student Health Cover (OSHC) coverage, ambulance cover - Fees issue to be resolved if student cannot continue with their studies - Legal issues: helping students get access to legal assistance if required. - Arrangements for further debriefing sessions for groups/individuals as required - Follow up condolence or other letters to family - Financial assistance for families of affected person(s) if residing in Australia.
+- Keeping in contact with the student and relevant others, which may include monitoring the situation with a daily call. - Checking that the student is receiving ongoing help with medical conditions and counselling. - Passing on findings to the appropriate manager and other relevant people. - Arrangements for visits to/from family. - Liaison with police, doctors, hospital staff. - Death notices. - Making arrangements for hospital/funeral/memorial service/repatriation. - Obtaining a death certificate. - Assisting with personal items and affairs, including insurance issues, Overseas Student Health Cover (OSHC) coverage, and ambulance cover. - Fees issue to be resolved if student cannot continue with their studies. - Legal issues helping students get access to legal assistance if required. - Arrangements for further debriefing sessions for groups/individuals as required - Follow up condolences or other letters to family. - Financial assistance for families of the affected person(s) if residing in Australia.

-When an international student is involved in a critical incident, the College may be required to further assist the student's family.
+When an international student is involved in a critical incident, the Institute may be required to further assist the student's family.
 This may include:

-- Hiring interpreters - Refund of student's fees to pay repatriation or associated expenses - Assisting with visa issues - Liaison with the Department of Home Affairs if studies will be interrupted - Contact any homestay or accommodation provider (if known)
+- Hiring interpreters. - Refund of student's fees to pay repatriation or associated expenses. - Assisting with visa issues. - Liaison with the Department of Home Affairs if studies will be interrupted. - Contact any homestay or accommodation provider (if known).

-5.3.
-Investigation Process
+4.5 Investigation Process

-To ensure that the critical incident is accurately recorded and managed, the nominated Manager should ensure that any interview that is conducted:
+To ensure that the critical incident is accurately recorded and managed, the nominated manager should ensure that any interview that is conducted:

-- Collects facts about the incident (e.g. injuries to person, any witnesses, information from the scene).
-This may be in written form or through the use of media such as photographs as appropriate. - Examines any work procedure or safe operating procedure or training that may have impacted the incident. - Determines the cause of the accident/incident paying attention to contributing factors, environmental factors, mechanical failure, and systems failure. - Reviews work procedures, training, and/or safe operating procedures. - Documents recommendations. - Communicates results of investigation to employees and relevant others.
+- Collects facts about the incident (e.g. injuries to a person, any witnesses, information from the scene).
+This may be in written form or through the use of media such as photographs as appropriate. - Examine any work procedure or safe operating procedure or training that may have impacted the incident. - Determines the cause of the accident/incident, paying attention to contributing factors, environmental factors, mechanical failure, and systems failure. - Reviews work procedures, training, and/or safe operating procedures.

+- Documents recommendations. - Communicates results of investigation to employees and relevant others.

-5.4.
-Reporting
+4.6 Reporting